The Business & Technology Network

 • What are my top 10 pieces of content?

-• Based on your experience, what’s the right order for solving them?
+• What’s the right order for solving them?

-• What bigger root problem do they need help with?
+• What are the bigger root problems they need help with?
 And what’s the transformation?

-With those answers, you can create content products that take them along that path to transformation.
-Think about a low-, mid-, and premium-price point offerings.
+With those answers, you can create content products that take your audience along that path to transformation.
+Think about low-, mid-, and premium-price points.
 And don’t shy away from charging a high price, thinking people won’t spend that much.
-You may be surprised like Austin was when he started doing that.
+You may be surprised, as Austin was when he started offering high-ticket content products.

 5. Build a funnel: Create a business path to turn the audience into buyers.
 Here’s a simple way to nurture them to the sale: